alexanderepping/apfelxx_photon_mod/README.md

 ### myApfelModified/apfelxx
 Folder containing the changed source code and headers of the apfelxx program.

+Changed files:
+- matchedevolution.cc/.h:
+    - Removed Set<Distribution> as template class
+    - Manually added MatchedEvolution<Set<Distribution>>
+    - Added Evaluate and EvolveObject functions with additional Alphas input parameter.
+The EvolveObject function ( for <Set<Distribution>) with Alphas input includes the pointlike contribution into the evolution.
+- tabulateobjects.cc/.h:
+    - added functions that can pass the Alphas through to the functions of matchedevolution

+added files:
+- pointlikecontributions.cc/.h:
+    - functions etc. to include the pointlike contribution of the photon into the evolution

 ### myLHAPDFModified/share/LHAPDF/
 Folder containing folders with the used LHAPDF data sets.